 Pubs and restaurants with a sea view in Yarmouth and West Wight

-I've only had coffees at The Waterfront in Totland in recent years, so I'm not too sure what it's like for food (4/5 on Trip Advisor, see Food Hygiene).
-However, the location is fantastic.
+The Waterfront in Totland is well placed for sunsets and we enjoyed our last meal there (4/5 on Trip Advisor, see Food Hygiene).
 It was a runner-up in the Best Fish and Chips category at the Red Funnel Isle of Wight Awards in 2022.
 You can pay to park on the seafront or park for free on Cliff Road, which runs parallel (see our free parking guide).

 The Hut sits in a prime position on the water's edge at Colwell Bay (4.5/5 on Trip Advisor, see Food Hygiene).
-Chris Evans and Michael Buble did a fundraising thing at this one in 2019.
+Chris Evans and Michael Buble did a fundraising thing at this one a few years ago.
 Last time I checked it was in the Michelin guide.
 That's not the same as having a Michelin star, but it's still impressive.
+I liked the food and sea breeze but I was slightly distracted by a nearby table taking selfies every thirty seconds.

 The Hut sits in a prime position on the water's edge at Colwell Bay (4.5/5 on Trip Advisor, see Food Hygiene).
-Chris Evans and Michael Buble did a fundraising thing at this one in 2019.
+Chris Evans and Michael Buble did a fundraising thing at this one a few years ago.
 Last time I checked it was in the Michelin guide.
 That's not the same as having a Michelin star, but it's still impressive.
+I liked the food and sea breeze but I was slightly distracted by a nearby table taking selfies every thirty seconds.

 Another restaurant in the Michelin guide is The Conservatory within The George Hotel in Yarmouth (4/5 on TripAdvisor, see Food Hygiene).
 It has sea views towards the town's pier.
 It's one of the more expensive restaurants on the Isle of Wight.
 The George appeared at great length on a Channel 5 series called Isle of Wight: Jewel of the South.
 It featured a chap called Howard Spooner whooshing around on a boat and selling expensive champers to men in red trousers.

-If you book an upstairs table at The Cow Co Restaurant at Tapnell Farm (4.5/5 on TripAdvisor, see Food Hygiene) you get a lovely distant sea view towards Tennyson Down in one direction and the North Island in the other.
+If you book an upstairs table at The Cow Restaurant at Tapnell Farm (4.5/5 on TripAdvisor, see Food Hygiene) you get a lovely distant sea view towards Tennyson Down in one direction and the North Island in the other.
 It's a couple of miles inland so don't expect to hear the waves whilst you eat your burger.
-It won the Best Burger prize at the Red Funnel Isle of Wight Awards in 2021.
+It won the Best Burger prize at the Red Funnel Isle of Wight Awards in 2021 and 2024.
+We've been here several times as it's nice and relaxed.

 If you like the West Wight's quaint villages then The Sun Inn at Hulverstone has distant sea views from its large beer garden and some of its inside space (4/5 on TripAdvisor, see Food Hygiene).
 Curiously, there are two pubs called The Sun within close proximity, so make sure you end up at the right one if you want a sea view.

-If you book an upstairs table at The Cow Co Restaurant at Tapnell Farm (4.5/5 on TripAdvisor, see Food Hygiene) you get a lovely distant sea view towards Tennyson Down in one direction and the North Island in the other.
+If you book an upstairs table at The Cow Restaurant at Tapnell Farm (4.5/5 on TripAdvisor, see Food Hygiene) you get a lovely distant sea view towards Tennyson Down in one direction and the North Island in the other.
 It's a couple of miles inland so don't expect to hear the waves whilst you eat your burger.
-It won the Best Burger prize at the Red Funnel Isle of Wight Awards in 2021.
+It won the Best Burger prize at the Red Funnel Isle of Wight Awards in 2021 and 2024.
+We've been here several times as it's nice and relaxed.

 If you like the West Wight's quaint villages then The Sun Inn at Hulverstone has distant sea views from its large beer garden and some of its inside space (4/5 on TripAdvisor, see Food Hygiene).
 Curiously, there are two pubs called The Sun within close proximity, so make sure you end up at the right one if you want a sea view.

-Finally, a few curveballs...we like The Blacksmith's which is on the Middle Road quite near to Carisbrooke (4.5/5 on Trip Advisor, see Food Hygiene).
+We love The Blacksmith's on the Middle Road quite near to Carisbrooke (4.5/5 on Trip Advisor, see Food Hygiene).
 Sure, it's about four miles from the sea but you can see the Solent from its dining room and we've had really good meals there.
 It's currently Mrs Guru's favourite Isle of Wight pub/restaurant.
-It won Best Pub at the Red Funnel Isle of Wight Awards in 2021.
+It won Best Pub at the Red Funnel Isle of Wight Awards in 2021 and was a runner up in 2024.

 Along similar lines, the Beefeater in Newport doesn't have a sea view but it is right next to the River Medina which heads out towards the Solent (4/5 on TripAdvisor, see Food Hygiene).
 They were very helpful when we've had to deal with allergies whilst eating out.